-The city’s spectacular natural surroundings are rivalled only by its vibrant city life, particularly following a major transformation that continues to deliver new hotels, bars, restaurants, public spaces, and more recently, cultural offerings.
+Sitting on the banks of the Swan River, Perth is home to stunning beaches, one of the world’s largest inner city parks and botanical gardens, a 15-minute boat trip from the island paradise of Rottnest and a stones throw from some of the world’s best wine regions.
+The city’s spectacular natural surroundings are rivalled only by its vibrant city life, particularly following a major transformation that continues to deliver new hotels, bars, restaurants, public spaces, and cultural offerings.

 Formerly disused heritage buildings and laneways are now home to bustling bars and street art.
 A new central city neighbourhood, Cathedral Square, has as its centerpiece, the State Buildings, a wining, dining, retail and accommodation precinct, all housed in 140-year old heritage buildings.